2024 Colorado Democratic presidential primary

 The 2024 Colorado Democratic presidential primary took place on March 5, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-86 delegates to the Democratic National Convention was allocated to presidential candidates.
-The contest was held on Super Tuesday alongside primaries in 14 other states and territories.
+72 delegates to the Democratic National Convention were allocated, with 15 additional unpledged delegates.
+The semi-closed primary was held on Super Tuesday alongside primaries in 14 other states and territories.

-Biden won the primary in a landslide, though "Noncommitted delegates" won about 9% of the vote.
+Incumbent president Joe Biden won the primary with 82.5%, receiving all 72 delegates, but significantly reduced from different primaries before and on the day, as the campaign for "noncommitted delegates" inspired by the Uncommitted National Movement won about 9% of the vote, and Dean Phillips and Marianne Williamson were also on the ballot.